The

 got suckered into writing it.

-First I got suckered into writing the Declaration of Independence which I was a fool to allow that to happen.
+First I got suckered into writing the Declaration of Independence.
+I was certainly a fool to allow that to happen.
 Of course I swore that I would never let anything like that happen again.
 After the revolution

 the states got together when I had to take care of Monticello for weeks at a time